nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.8.
 Complete or Make Incomplete a Task : `mark`

+For when you need to indicate that a task is finished or not.<br>
 Marks a task to be complete or incomplete. <br>
 Format: `mark [complete/incomplete] INDEX(ES)`